 Of all sharks, the bull shark has always been one of the most intriguing to me.
-It is found thousands of miles upstream and is one of the fiercest species.
+It is found thousands of miles upstream in rivers and lakes and is one of the fiercest species around.
 But mainly because I’ve never seen one.
 I have been out on dive sites expecting to meet them but always without luck.
 So where are the chances the biggest to meet one of these most awesome predators of the sea?

 Shark Reef Marine Reserve (Fiji)